List of deleted state highways in California: State Route 69

-State Route 85 (Original)

-From 1963 to 1965, State Route 85 was a 10-11 mile highway that ran entirely on surface streets from US 101 near SR 237 to SR 82 along Mathilda Avenue and Saratoga-Sunnyvale Road (later De Anza Boulevard) between SR 82 and SR 9.
-The segment north of I-280 was deleted in 1965 once the current northern segment of the freeway opened.
-The southern segment was deleted in 1994 (the same day the remainder of the current freeway opened) and the route was immediately transferred over to the cities of Cupertino and Saratoga.
-The route still appeared in the California Transportation Commission's agenda in July 2000.

 State Route 106

 State Route 106 was originally created in 1964, and ran from State Route 38 in Redlands to State Route 18 in Running Springs.
-Prior to 1964, the highway was a part of Legislative Route 190, which ran from US 66 to State Route 38.
+Prior to 1964, the highway was a part of Legislative Route 190, which ran from U.S. Route 66 to State Route 38.
 After 1964, the route was split in half.
 The western portion became State Route 30.
 The eastern portion was combined with Legislative Route 207, and became State Route 106.
 A year later, its southern terminus was moved to Interstate 10.
 In 1972, State Route 106 was decommissioned.
 The northern portion between State Route 30 and State Route 18 was renumbered to State Route 330.
 The southern portion was added to State Route 30, extending it to Interstate 10.
 This also reconnected both halves of the original Legislative Route 190.

 State Route 157

-State Route 157 was planned to run from I-805 near Ocean View Boulevard in San Diego to SR 125 near the Sweetwater Reservoir, passing through the neighborhood of Paradise Hills.
+State Route 157 was planned to run from I-805 near Ocean View Boulevard in San Diego to SR 125 near Sweetwater Reservoir, passing through the neighborhood of Paradise Hills.
 What was known as Route 285 became a state highway in 1959, and was redesignated as SR 157 in the 1964 state highway renumbering.
 By 1974, plans called for constructing the freeway from Nogal Street across Imperial Avenue to end at SR 54.
 However, the project was cancelled after objections from the community, and because it was not compatible with any long-term plans.
 Developments near the western half of the route served to discourage construction, and the plans for the eastern half were cancelled that year; the land was sold soon afterward.
 The mayor of National City, Kile Morgan, opposed the proposal, citing concerns that many projects for the South Bay were being opposed by others.
 The route was removed from the law by the Legislature in 1994.